+If you have been in receipt of Free School Meals (FSM) at any point in the last 6 years, you could be eligible for a contextual offer.
+Please indicate that you have been in receipt of FSM in the 'More About You' section.
+Please select the 'Apply with FSM fee waiver' option in the payment method section.

-Once you have paid and sent your application, it comes to the Sixth Form Team.
+Once you have paid and sent your application, it comes to the Sixth Form Team, not to UCAS.

 We will then spend time checking it for any errors.
 If we find errors, it will be returned to you to make amendments and you will need to 'Pay now' again - although no further payment will be taken.

 Keep checking your emails as UCAS will notify you if we have returned your application to you.

 Once we are happy that the content of the application is accurate, we will begin to process your Reference and input your Predicted Grades.

-We deal with upwards of 200 applications a year, so this can take some time.
+We deal with upwards of 250 applications a year, so this can take some time.
 We are just being thorough, so you do not make any silly mistakes!
+It is crucial that you meet our internal deadlines, as missed deadlines could mean that your application is not sent by the UCAS deadline.

 Please note, paying and submitting your application to us works as permission for us to send your application to UCAS.
 Provided everything is accurate, we will not contact you until your application is ready to be sent off.
-You will be contacted by Mrs Pring to meet with her at your campus to complete your final checks and send your application.
+You will be contacted by Mrs Pring to go to the Sixth Form Hub office to complete your final checks and send your application.
 This is irreversible, so make sure you are happy with it before sending it to UCAS.